sinnie/learn_web_dev/react.md

 * __React Elements__ - JS objects that represent HTML elements. they do not exist in the browser.
 Instead, they represent browser elements such as an h1, div, or section.
 * __The Virtual DOM__ - a JS tree of React elements and components.
 React renders the virtual DOM to the browser to make the user interface visible.
 It then observes the virtual DOM for changes and automatically mutates the browser DOM to match the virtual DOM.
     * When state changes, React re-renders the component to the virtual DOM.
 The new Virtual DOM is compared with the previous virtual DOM; React then isolates what has changed and updates the browser DOM.
 * __JSX__ - an XML-like syntax extension to ECMAScript without any defined semantics.
 It’s not intended to be implemented by engines or browsers.
-It’s not supposed to incorporate JSX into the ECMAScripe spec itself.
+It’s not supposed to incorporate JSX into the ECMAScript specification itself.
 It is intended to be used by various preprocessors to transform these tokens into standard ECMAScript.
-    * javascript syntax extension that looks similar to HTML that lets you create ReactElement objects using an HTML-like syntax and a traspiler.
+    * A JavaScript syntax extension that looks similar to HTML that lets you create ReactElement objects using an HTML-like syntax and a transpiler.
     * a technique for creating React elements and components.
-Each React.js component can be written in JavaScript with React.DOM.h1(null, ‘Hello’);, but JSX is easier to read and write and it’s compiled into JavaScript anyway.
+Each React.js component can be written in JavaScript with `React.DOM.h1(null, ‘Hello’);`, but JSX is easier to read and write and it’s compiled into JavaScript anyway.
-    * allows you to write vanilla html that then gets processed down into createElement’s.
+    * JSX allows you to write vanilla HTML that then gets processed down into createElements.
 * __Props__ - Props are the data that gets passed into the component as element attributes.
 Somewhere else in the app, React listens for state changes and the `render()` method gets called again passing the changed data into the `props`.
     * Can be thought of as a component’s options.
 They’re given as arguments to a component and look like HTML attributes.
     * A component should never change its props, they’re immutable.
 If a component has data that’s mutable, use the state object.
-    * info that is associated with that particular element that you wish to pass down form the owner to the ownee
+    * info that is associated with that particular element that you wish to pass down from the owner to the "ownee"
 * __State__ - The state of a digital logic circuit or computer program is a technical term for all the stored information, at a given instant in time, to which the circuit or program has access.
     * An Object that is internal to a component.
 It holds data which can change over time.
     * the component has a `getInitialState` function, which React.js calls when the component is initialized.
 The returned object is set as the component’s initial state.
-    * It also has a function toggleLiked, which calls setState on the component which toggles the liked value.
+    * It also has a function toggleLiked, which calls setState on the component which toggles the "liked" value.
     * buttonClass is used as a class name on the React.js button element.
 The button also has an onClick event handler set to the toggleLiked function.
 * __Composition__ -  combining smaller components to form a larger whole.
 * __Data binding__ - Data binding is the process of establishing a connection between a user interface’s state and presentation.
 * __Two-way data binding__
-  1.) changes it’s state (data received from a server) are immediately propagated to the presentation.
+  1.) changes its state (data received from a server) are immediately propagated to the presentation.
-  2.) changes to it’s presentation (input received from a user) are immediately propagated to the state.
+  2.) changes to its presentation (input received from a user) are immediately propagated to the state.
 * __one-way data binding__ - When building a component hierarchy, its state and presentation are combined to produce a UI.
 Whenever the state changes, it is automatically recombined with the presentation and an updated user interface is produced.
 Changes made to the presentation are not automatically propagated to the state.
 You have to write the code to change the presentation to the state explicitly.
 * __Flux__ - a pattern; The view triggers an event (say, after the user types a name into a text field), that event updates a model, then the model triggers an event and the view responds to that model’s event by re-rendering with the latest data.
-* The __single responsibility principle__ states that every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
+* The __single responsibility principle__ states that every module or class should have responsibility for a single part of the functionality provided by the software and that responsibility should be entirely encapsulated by the class.
 All its services should be narrowly aligned with that responsibility.
 Robert C. Martin expresses the principle as follows:
     * “A class should have only one reason to change.”
 * __Compiler__ - translates the source code of one programming language into another programming language of a different level of abstraction.
 * __Transpiler__ - is a special type of compiler that changes the source code of one programming language into the approximate equivalent of another language.
 * __Synthetic events__ - a cross-browser wrapper around the browser’s native event.
 It has the same interface as the browser’s native event, including stopPropagation()  and preventDefault( ), except the events work identically across all browsers.
-    * Can reach the browsers native event through: nativeEvent
+    * Can reach the browser's native event through `nativeEvent`

 ## Introduction To React: